thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 ## User Experience
 ### Wallets

-The following is the user experience of interacting with THORChain-based wallets and exchanges.
+The following is the user experience of interacting with THORChain-based wallets and interfaces.

 **Instantiating Wallets**.
 Users create a new wallet by generating some form of off-line entropy that is used to create the private/public key pairs.
 These key pairs can be represented and secured by seed-words (BIP39), key-stores or even memorable brain wallets.
 An innovation proposed by FairLayer is to use [email + password] as the source of entropy as it is both unique, memorable and portable.
 A single private key controls all of a user’s token addresses (one for each tokenChain).
 Wallets can support Hierarchical Deterministic key generation which allow users to generate n number of private/public key pairs from the same entropy.